Heroic Novels Every Gryffindor Should Read (Hogwarts House Reading Lists)

-Gryffindors will love these 10 brave novels full of adventure and heroism!
+Books for Gryffindors are full of adventure and heroism!
 Gryffindor personality types value courage and daring, and these books won’t disappoint.
-Every Gryffindor should add these to their reading list.
+This Gryffindor house reading list includes classic books, YA novels, and contemporary fiction.

 Among the four Hogwarts Houses of the Harry Potter series, Ravenclaws are often characterized as the bookish and brainy types.
 But it’s plain that there are serious book nerds in every house.
 Take Hermione Granger, for instance, a famous Gryffindor with a voracious appetite for the written word (and the spoken word, for that matter!)